Tech-From-Palestine-DevOps/java-mock-app/README.md

 # Factorial Calculator

 A Spring Boot application that performs factorial calculations with response time tracking and environment-specific configurations.
-The application includes token validation for secure access and provides real-time performance metrics.
+The application provides real-time performance metrics and a modern web interface.

 ![main_gif](./docs/gif/main.gif)